aerogear/offix-android/README.md

 ## Features in Development

 1. Adding Offline Support when the app is in background.
-2. Providing UI bindings in app.
+2. Provide UI bindings in app.
 (For the time being, we are using subscriptions to provide them)

 ## Contributing